10 Sales Team Motivation Strategies That Actually Work

 While monetary rewards are effective, there are other things you can offer your sales reps that also qualify as incentives.
 Create a contest where the winner gets an extended long lunch break or an extra vacation day.

 Not every salesperson will feel motivated by the same incentives.
-This is another reason why you need to know what works for each sales rep and then find an appropriate incentive to make them want to work toward.
+This is another reason why you need to know what works for each sales representative and then find an appropriate incentive to motivate them to work toward it.

 If you’re hesitating to make these “sacrifices” to boost motivation and performance, remember the time and energy your sales reps put into generating revenue for your business.
 While substantial salaries are important, candidates are looking for more than that from an employer.
-Additional incentives like compensation and benefits can give you a competitive advantage when it comes to hiring top talent for your sales team.
+Additional incentives, such as compensation and benefits, can give you a competitive advantage when it comes to hiring top talent for your sales team.

 5. Have fewer meetings and more breaks

-Make sure all of the meetings you’re having with your sales team are absolutely necessary.
-If there are only a few key stakeholders required to discuss a certain topic or project, give everyone else that time back in their day to sell more or take a much needed break.
+Ensure that all meetings with your sales team are absolutely necessary.
+If there are only a few key stakeholders required to discuss a certain topic or project, give everyone else that time back in their day to sell more or take a much-needed break.

 6. Create competitions